heygrady/react-redux-notes/redux-sagas-todos.md

 Usually you configure your sagas to "stay alive" and keep listening for more actions, but you don't have to do it that way.

 Here's an example of a saga that's only configured to run once.
 We'll see later that the whole point of your saga is to yield effects.
 When you use the `sagaMiddleware` your saga will be run when the next action is dispatched.
-It's important to note that your saga will only be run once.
+It's important to note that usually your saga will only be run once.
+However it's common to use a watcher saga to keep responding to future actions.
+Although you don't have to use a watcher, it's the most common way you'll use the saga middelware.
 We'll see a little further down what watching for specific actions looks like.

 ```js
 // a saga is just a generator function that recieves an action